Chapter 12 : Tori

 Ignoring this unsavoury fact, Tori daintily took a handful of Floo powder and stepped into the flames, pulling James in after her.
 The flames didn’t burn her, of course.
 Instead she felt a strange sensation, rather like stepping into a swimming pool on a very cold winter’s day.
 Tori took one last look around the room.
 She was pleased to see that everyone in the room was staring at her with their mouths open wide.

-was how you made an impression.
+Now that was how you made an impression.

 Tori turned round, smiled cheekily at James then shouted “The Potter House!” before dumping the powder into the flames.

 There was a loud whooshing sound in her ears and Tori closed her eyes as she felt herself tumbling through time and space.
 At that moment, she was glad she had James’ hand to cling on to.

 Finally, the whooshing stopped, and Tori felt herself hit solid ground.